Vietnam.vn - Nền tảng quảng bá Việt Nam

 A recent study by a group of scientists in the UK and China shows that pedestrian detection software equipped on self-driving vehicles - which is being used by many car manufacturers - may be less effective when the subjects are people of color or children, leading to these people being at greater risk when participating in traffic.

-AI in self-driving cars tends to be less effective with people of color and children, which can lead to serious accidents.
+AI in self-driving cars tends to be less effective with people of color and children, which could lead to serious accidents.

 Although gender showed only small differences in accuracy, the researchers found that the AI system was less accurate in recognizing pedestrians with darker skin tones.